 The Durian roundabout pays homage to the stinkiest fruit in the world, beloved of south-east Asians including the good people of Kampot.

-The Lotus pond close to the old French Governers mansion (now Kampot Museum) is actually a really pretty spot.
+The Lotus pond close to the old French Governers mansion (now Kampot Museum) is actually a really pretty spot and one of the things to do in Kampot if you’re looking for some relaxation.
 When we visited, there were some kids jumping into the water to swim and cool off.
 Once they saw us taking pictures, they took great delight in throwing a few poses for the camera!

 Although Kampot doesn’t have a never-ending maze of street food like for example Hanoi, some of the best things to do in Kampot itself do involve food!
 In response to the demands of the Kampot expats and the ever-increasing line of tourists shuffling through, Kampot has developed a nice little restaurant scene with some diverse offerings.
 All of these restaurants are located right in the centre of town.

 - Baraca – run as a guest house as well as a restaurant.
-We had amazingly good tapas and even more amazingly good gin cocktails, (which are on happy hour until 7pm)
+We had amazingly good tapas and even more amazingly good gin cocktails, (which are on the happy hour until 7 pm)

 - Aroma House – specialising in delicious and freshly prepared Middle Eastern kebabs and falafel.
 The owner, James, is a super-friendly guy who takes excellent care of his customers and staff.

 - The Rusty Keyhole – located across the road from the river promenade, this is a Kampot institution.
 It has an extensive menu offering local dishes such as lok lak, but is most famous for its ribs.
 Eating the biggest portion will earn you a spot on their wall of fame!